 Step 2 – Using ProjectionHub to Create your Standard Financial Projections

-To create your financial projections in the first place you might want to take a look at our various financial projection templates to help give you a head start.
+To create your financial projections in the first place you will want to take a look at our non-profit financial projection template to help give you a head start.
+Here is a video demo to walk you through filling out the projection template for IRS form 1023:

 Next you will need to add your revenue projections for your non profit.
 Our template in ProjectionHub has each revenue line item from the form 1023, I have listed those categories below and provided some explanation: